 Once you’ve made even a few of these changes, you’ll find the time spent on your mobile phone dramatically reduced.

-Freedom is an app that manages distractions by letting you block certain sites or the whole internet.
+Freedom manages distractions by letting you block certain sites or the whole internet.

 It works on all Mac, Windows, iPhone, iPad and Android devices.